asonnino/gpt-image-gen/README.md

 ## Features

 - Uses OpenAI's latest gpt-image-1 model by default (2025) for superior image generation
+- **Image inspiration**: Use any image as inspiration - analyzes it with GPT-4 Vision to enhance your prompts
 - Low quality by default for cost efficiency (can be overridden with --quality)
 - Saves images locally with descriptive filenames
 - Supports both interactive and command-line usage